Perturbative renormalization of the Ginzburg-Landau model revisited: The two--point correlation function

+holds within the numerical error, indicating that $5.654$ is not an accidental value.
+Hence, $C_2= \left(3 + \frac{2}{\sqrt{3} \, \pi} \right) K_4$ holds at least within the actual numerical accuracy.
+Summarising these estimates, the expansion coefficient at $(ds)^2$ in~(\ref{ccc}) within the given numerical accuracy is

+if $C_1=-2K_4$.
+According to~(\ref{consistency1}), the coefficient $1/24$ is expected instead of $5/12$ obtained here.
+Again, it is very unlikely that such a simple rational coefficient could be accidentally produced by an erroneous numerical calculation.
+It shows that the necessary consistency condition~(\ref{consistency1}) and, consequently, also~(\ref{consistency}) is not satisfied.
+According to the consideration in Sec.~\ref{sec:scaling}, it implies that $D(0,\infty;{\bf k})/k^2$ diverges at $k \to 0$.

+Recall that this result is obtained, assuming that finite (or zero) limits exist in~(\ref{Pi}), (\ref{eq:Pii}), (\ref{eq:etax}) and~(\ref{eq:RR}).
+This is the best scenario for the $\varepsilon$--expansion, since divergent limits would imply the instability of the RG flow.
+Moreover, the universality of the critical exponent $\eta$, determined from the fixed--point equation $c'=c$ in Sec.~\ref{sec:fixp}, as well as the $\propto k^{-2+\eta}$ scaling of the fixed--point correlation function considered in Sec.~\ref{sec:corfix}, is ensured by the existence of these limits.

-This fundamental contradiction implies that the perturbative $\varepsilon$--expansion--based renormalization of $X({\bf k})$ on the critical surface is not fully consistent with the one produced by the exact rescaling~(\ref{eq:rescal}) of the expected asymptotic expansion~(\ref{eq:Xsc0}) at small $k$.
-Note that the renormalization considered in Sec.~\ref{sec:consrel} is an infinite--scale ($m \to \infty$) renormalization at $\varepsilon \to 0$.
+The derived here contradiction implies that, even in this best case, the perturbative $\varepsilon$--expansion--based renormalization of $X({\bf k})$ on the critical surface is not fully consistent with the one produced by the exact rescaling~(\ref{eq:rescal}) of the expected asymptotic expansion~(\ref{eq:Xsc0}) at small $k$.
+Note that the renormalization considered in Sec.~\ref{sec:crsurf} is an infinite--scale ($m \to \infty$) renormalization at $\varepsilon \to 0$.
 If the $\varepsilon$--expansion works correctly there, then it turns out that an inconsistency appears on a finite renormalization scale considered in this section.
-The obtained here contradiction shows that the $\varepsilon$--expansion fails to give correct results in the actual test, despite of the fact that it is formally well defined and stable.
-One has to note that the contradiction, apparently, is not caused by the violation of the rescaling rule~(\ref{eq:rescal}) in the $\varepsilon$--expansion, but rather by the inconsistency with the asymptotic expansion~(\ref{eq:Xsc0}), rescaled according to~(\ref{eq:rescal}).
-Indeed, we have not obtained any contradiction by testing the consistency with~(\ref{eq:rescal}) alone.
+This contradiction shows that the $\varepsilon$--expansion fails to give correct results in the actual test, despite of the fact that it is formally well defined and stable.